Noel Sullivan: Career

 After the formation of the group Sullivan gave up a part-time job as a waiter to move to London.
-Hear'say went on to enjoy international success, selling nearly three million records worldwide.
+Hear'Say went on to sell about three million records worldwide.
 The group's debut single "Pure and Simple" became the fastest selling number one single of the UK Singles Chart at the time.
 The group also released another UK number one single and a number one album, as well as performing a sell out arena tour across the UK and Ireland.
-The group disbanded 18 months later after four single and two album releases.
+The group disbanded 18 months later after four singles and two album releases.

-2003-2012
+2003–2012

-After the split of Hear'say, Sullivan turned to musical theatre, appearing in productions such as Fame, Love Shack and What a Feeling and performed at the Royal Gala opening of the Wales Millennium Centre.
-In 2003, Sullivan appeared in Grease as Danny Zuko opposite Claire Buckfield as Sandy and Amanda-Jane Manning as Rizzo at the Jersey Opera House In 2006, Sullivan briefly returned to reality television to star in Trust Me – I'm a Holiday Rep, broadcast on Five.
+After the split of Hear'Say, Sullivan appeared in several musical theatre productions including Fame, Love Shack and What a Feeling and performed at the Royal Gala opening of the Wales Millennium Centre.
+In 2003, Sullivan appeared in Grease as Danny Zuko opposite Claire Buckfield as Sandy and Amanda-Jane Manning as Rizzo at the Jersey Opera House.
+In 2006, Sullivan briefly returned to reality television in Trust Me – I'm a Holiday Rep, broadcast on Five.
 Sullivan then moved to the United States for 18 months, working in Las Vegas hosting Simply Ballroom and then moving to Reno and Branson as part of the Twelve Irish Tenors.
 Starting in July 2008, Sullivan played the lead male role in the world premier production of Flashdance.
-From November 2009, he starred in the West End theatre production of Grease as the male lead, Danny.
+From November 2009, he starred in the West End theatre production of Grease as the male lead, Danny Zuko.

 Sullivan made a cameo appearance in Gavin & Stacey broadcast on BBC One on 1 January 2010.
 Sullivan sang with Jessica Cervi and Sarah O'Connor in the final of RTÉ One's Fame: The Musical in Dublin on 13 June 2010.
 Sullivan played the lead role of Galileo Figaro in the 2011 UK tour of We Will Rock You.
 Sullivan took over from Alex Gaumond in the lead role of Galileo in We Will Rock You in the West End Production of the musical at the Dominion Theatre.
 The role reunited Sullivan with his former Grease co-star, Lauren Samuels, who plays Scaramouche in the show.

-2013-present
+2013–present

 Beginning in May 2013, Sullivan shared the role of Tick/Mitzi with Jason Donovan in the UK tour of Priscilla, Queen of the Desert.

 Sullivan played Freddy in the 2015/16 UK Tour of Dirty Rotten Scoundrels.